aws-samples/sample-data-consistency-with-genai-text-to-sql-amazon-nova/README.md

    ```

 2. **Load Sample Dataset in Database**
-   - Ensure you have created a secret in AWS Secrets Manager named "mssql_secrets" as per the prerequisites
+   - Make sure you have created a secret in AWS Secrets Manager named "mssql_secrets" as per the prerequisites
    - If name of your secrets manager is different than "mssql_secrets", update the code under folder sample-data-consistency-with-genai-text-to-sql-amazon-nova in:
      - app.py (line 37)
      - load_data.py (line 22)